 It may be just a handful when you think about it.
 My group usually only have about three hours after everybody is brought up to speed and finishing the week’s chit-chat.
 I know a big fight easily pushes 90 minutes, the setup should take no more than 30 minutes, so that leaves me with only three more scenes.

-A scene can be any interaction you imagine, but usually it is a fight, a puzzle, or investigation (mere skill checks or actual roleplaying).
+A scene can be any interaction you imagine, but usually, it is a fight, a puzzle, or investigation (mere skill checks or actual roleplaying).
 The scenes can also simply be areas of a dungeon if you want to run a simple dungeon crawl.
-For instance if last session ended with “you arrive at the dungeon.”
+For instance, if the last session ended with “you arrive at the dungeon.”

 You need to prepare encounters with monsters and NPCs suitable for your characters’ levels as you set up your scenes.
-Just make sure you have an encounter with a few thugs with crossbows ready to burst through the door for whenever you are stuck.
+Make sure you have an encounter with a few thugs with crossbows ready to burst through the door for whenever you are stuck.
 You should also consider a couple of alternatives for each scene to allow the players real choices.

 - Player’s choice.
 This is where the real fun begins as it is time to give players the freedom to choose their course of action after the setup.
 Player agency is critical to a successful game.
 The players are NOT there to bask in your brilliance.
 They want to decide their path.
 Embrace this, and they will surprise you.

 - The enemies push back.
 The enemies push back, and the tension heightens.
 This counter-attack is where the villains (usually) of the story take another shot at the heroes and whatever they attempted in the first place.
 This can often be another fight, but you should have everybody’s attention by now, so this is your moment if you want to attempt to be clever.